asbjornenge/asbjornenge.github.com/wwc/dock_in_the_clouds.md

 		PasswordAuthentication no # <- optional, but recommended!
 	$ sudo service ssh restart

-***Friendly tip:*** *When modifying sshd_config and restarting the ssh service; test your new configuration on a different session/terminal, keeping the one you already have open, just in case something is misconfigured.*
+**Friendly tip:** *When modifying sshd_config and restarting the ssh service; test your new configuration on a different session/terminal, keeping the one you already have open, just in case you messed up something.*

 We also need to remove any initial scripting under root's ***autorized_keys*** added to prevent login as root.

 	$ sudo vi /root/.ssh/authorized_keys

-Remove anything resembling the following...
+Remove anything resembling the following:

 	no-port-forwarding,no-agent-forwarding,no-X11-forwarding,command="echo 'Please login as the user \"ubuntu\" rather than the user \"root\".';echo;sleep 10"